robertnunn/7-Days-to-Die-Mapper/README.md

 If a particular POI only has one instance, the legend will also include the in-game coordinates (e.g., xxxN xxxW) so you don't have to hunt over a huge map for a particular POI (I'm looking at you traders and skyscrapers!)

 ## Example Maps
-The "South Pudume County" and "Zuhehi Territory" folders show example outputs for 8k maps.
+The "Fallout" "OldSchool", and "TheFrozenNorth" folders show example outputs for 8k maps.

 ## Technical Details
 ### Dependencies